Josine Ianco-Starrels: Career

 Ianco-Starrels started her curatorial career in Los Angeles with Lytton Center of the Visual Arts in 1960.
 She was an associate professor at Art Gallery Division at California State University, Los Angeles from 1969 to 1975.
 From 1975 to 1987, Ianco-Starrels was Director of the Los Angeles Municipal Art Gallery at Barnsdall Park and was senior curator at the Long Beach Museum of Art from 1987 – 1990.
 In 1985, Ianco-Starrels was awarded an honorary doctorate from Parsons School of Design.
 In her career, she was responsible for many exhibits in Southern California from 1960's to 2000.
 She retired in 2000, and moved to Rogue River, Oregon.
-She was a volunteer guest curator at the Schneider Museum of Art, Southern Oregon University and continued to work until her mid-80's.

 Ianco-Starrels compiled The Times' Art News column for a number of years and was recognized for her work in her curatorial career counting exhibitions of then unknown artists, organizing the first exhibition of art by women in California in 1968, and including visual arts in L.A. festival.

 In April 2007, Ianco-Starrels won an ArtScene Special Recognition Award for Non-Artist who made the greatest impact on the California Art Scene in the past 25 years.
 She was nominated alongside the likes of Frank Gehry, Stephanie Barron and Eli Broad.

 Ianco-Starrels died on April 8, 2019, in Rogue River, Oregon, at the age of 92.